Fonds-de-Dotation-du-Libre/awesome-free-software/README.md

 </p>

 <p>
-Target Audience are Enterprises willing to implement Free Software with all the warranties and long term commitment provided by a Commercial Software Publisher.
+Target Audience are Enterprises willing to implement <a href="https://www.gnu.org/philosophy/free-sw.en.html">Free Software</a> with all the warranties and long term commitment provided by a Commercial Software Publisher.
 </p>